dipton/Instacart-BigData-Analytics/README.md

 The project performs the following analyses:

-- Count orders by day of the week
+* Count orders by day of the week
-- Count orders by hour of the day
+* Count orders by hour of the day
-- Identify the most purchased products
+* Identify the most purchased products
-- Extract reordered products
+* Extract reordered products
-- Find products added first to the cart
+* Find products added first to the cart
-- Generate top purchased products using Apache Pig
+* Generate top purchased products using Apache Pig
+* Analyze weekend orders using Apache Pig
+* Count products by department using Apache Pig

 ---